ftheriault/AnimatedSprite/README.md

 # AnimatedSprite

-Helper class to animate your sprites
+Helper class to animate your sprites.

+## Usage

+See file [index.html]() for usage on both Canvas and DOM

 ## Credits
 Thanks to wulax for the sprite sheet !